iorvrse/embedded-portfolio/README.md

 # embedded-portfolio
-This repo contains something I am learning related to computer engineering.
+This repo contains something I am currently learning in computer engineering.

 ## Hardware Programming
 I have never done a real project with microcontroller.
 Just learning each peripheral function of microcontroller such as GPIO, UART, I2C, ADC, etc. to interfacing some devices.
 I start learn the concept of hardware programming using avr 8-bit microcontroller (ATmega16A) using avr-libc.
 Learn how to read datasheet and trying to write a simple hardware abstraction layer to achieve the functionality of each peripherals and write a simple libraries to interfacing some devices such as LCD and sensors.
 Then moving to arm cortex 32-bit microcontroller using stm32f401 (Blackpill board).
 Firstly, I tried to do the same thing like in avr, direct accessing register of each peripheral, configuring it, etc. But, stm32 has much more features and complex configuration compared to avr 8-bit and it takes a lot of time in development.
 Also, the free resources to learn "baremetal stm32" is very limited.
 Honestly, I got stuck when trying configure the system clock, Lol.
 So, I decided to use STM32CubeMX, a software by ST that can makes your life easier.
 With that you can generate a HAL or LL API for initializing each peripherals we wanna use using GUI.
 I use LL here.